AndreasGrip/textfilereader/README.md

 * utf8 - Autodetected, read using standard Buffer.toString('utf8')
 * utf16le - Autodetected, read using standard Buffer.toString('utf16le')
-* utf16be - Autodetected, converted to utf16le the read using standard Buffer.toString('utf16le')
+* utf16be - Autodetected, converted to utf16le then read using standard Buffer.toString('utf16le')
-* utf32le - Autodetected, trying to convert to utf16le the read using standard Buffer.toString('utf16le'), cast error if char that can't be converted is found.
+* utf32le - Autodetected, trying to convert to utf16le then read using standard Buffer.toString('utf16le'), cast error if char that can't be converted is found.
-* utf32be - Autodetected, trying to convert to utf16le the read using standard Buffer.toString('utf16le'), cast error if char that can't be converted is found.
+* utf32be - Autodetected, trying to convert to utf16le then read using standard Buffer.toString('utf16le'), cast error if char that can't be converted is found.
 * latin1 - Everything else is considered to be latin1.

 Common way to read file.